axios/axios/README.md

 ### Request method aliases

-For convenience aliases have been provided for all supported request methods.
+For convenience, aliases have been provided for all common request methods.

 ##### axios.request(config)
 ##### axios.get(url[, config])